PhilipDaniels/my-website/content/blog/2022/oracle-udt-class-generator.md

 To go from this to a C# class the steps are

-1. Parse this text into a C# class.
+1. Parse this text into a specification, held in a C# class.
 2. Use the specs to generate C# source code using a [Source Generator](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/)
 3. Package the source generator as a NuGet package.